 Finally, after a tour of the Basilica, we will be contemplating the decidedly contemporary and abstract windows in the apse (choir) created by Max Ingrand.
 This French artist was certainly one of the most prolific in the years between 1945 and 1965.
 His prodigious creativity took him to more than 200 sites throughout France and abroad, including numerous renown cathedrals and castles.
 In Saint-Michel, he is also the author of other stained glass windows, such as the ones in the south transept.

 The stained glass windows of Saint-Michel are not the only outstanding elements of this basilica so dear to Bordeaux, but they constitute a remarkable concentrate of the new artistic forms that appeared in the second half of the 20th century.
 The artworks, ranging over brutality, softness, abstraction and saturated colorimetry, are symbols of a post-war Europe rebuilding itself and seeking its identity in the wake of the horrors of war.

 The abstraction, in contrast to the aforementioned figurative scenes, allows for free rein according to the sensibility of each viewer, supported by the subtle play of shapes and colours.

 Saint-Michel, first classified Historic Monuments in 1846, was elevated to the rank of minor basilica in 1903, before joining the list of Unesco World Heritage sites in 1999, under the Routes of Santiago de Compostela in France.

+The French version of this article was first published in February 2019.
 Original text by Blanche de Balincourt